 From the measurements of the normal modes quality factors we can preliminarily set a lower limit to the marionette quality factor which is 1000.
 This factor, is measured on the monolithic suspension setup, in air and without the presence of the filter 7.
-The result suggests that it is possible to increase the quality factor of the marionette when it is mounted on the SA chain, by trying to improve its coupling to the filter 7, to be conservative we reckon that it is possible to improve by a factor 10 the losses by reaching a marionette quality factor of 300.
+The result suggests that it is possible to increase the quality factor of the marionette when it is mounted on the SA chain, by trying to improve the its coupling to the filter 7.
 Further investigations are needed for better understand this aspect.
-As a comparison, in figure Figure 12 we show the Virgo+ thermal noise with $Q{mario}=1000$ , $Q{rm}>10^6$ (red) compared with $Q{mario}=300$ , $Q{rm}>10^6$ (blue) and without viscous losses (green).